VijayDev1988/HBSAdministrator/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Launch App

+Run `ng serve --o` to launch the app in the browser

 ## Default Login

+Setup the API environment first whcich will create local DB and admin login for this application.

+API and Clirnt Repo URL https://github.com/VijayDev1988/HotelBookingSystem.git

 user name : superadmin@gmail.com
 password : Pa$$word1